nuxt-hub/core/docs/content/4.changelog/blob-upload-prefix.md

 This feature is available on all [NuxtHub plans](/pricing).
 ::

-Head over the [NuxtHub admin](https://admin.hub.nuxt.com) to try this feature or locally in the Nuxt Devtools.
+Head over the [NuxtHub admin](https://admin.hub.nuxt.com) to try this feature or locally in the Nuxt DevTools.